 Acacium Group testing capabilities

 Acacium Group has been successfully providing unique, non-invasive testing solutions to employers, universities, and local authorities throughout the pandemic.
-We have access to UK government approved rapid antigen (lateral flow) tests, which can be conducted on-site, as well as reputable Polymerase Chain Reaction (PCR) tests, with results returned within 24 hours from our laboratory partners where a fast response is needed.
+We have access to rapid antigen (lateral flow) tests, which can be conducted on-site, as well as reputable Polymerase Chain Reaction (PCR) tests, with results returned within 24 hours from our laboratory partners where a fast response is needed.

-The rapid antigen nasal-swab test also costs significantly less than the PCR test, is easier to use and far less uncomfortable for the person being tested.
+The rapid antigen nasal-swab test also costs significantly less than the PCR test, is easier to use and is far less uncomfortable for the person being tested.
 This makes it the ideal solution for regular employee testing; as well as enabling your employees to feel safe at work, it can be used in response to a potential outbreak and to protect the wider workforce.